 One publisher that has made a significant impact on converting me to a supporter of indie gaming is Supergiant Games.
 Their library consists of Bastion, Hades, Pyre and Transistor.
 All of their titles are top notch games that are originative, stimulating, aesthetically pleasing and wonderful to play.
 I truly wish that companies of this sort received more attention.
 On this site, I plan to dedicate a good amount of time to spotlight the many independent games that are in my library to help spread the word.
 A couple of Youtubers worth checking out for their coverage on indie games are SplatterCatGaming and ClemmyGames.

-Below is a link to some indie game publishers that I have become familiar with and I want to share with you.
+Below is a link to some indie game developers and publishers that I have become familiar with and I want to share with you.
 More will be added over time.